Eddie O'Brien (baseball)

 Edward Joseph O'Brien (December 11, 1930 – February 21, 2014) was an American Major League Baseball shortstop, outfielder and pitcher.
 He played his entire five-year baseball career for the Pittsburgh Pirates (1953, 1955–58).
-His twin brother, Johnny, is a former second baseman and pitcher.
+His twin brother, Johnny, was a second baseman and pitcher.

 Early life

 O'Brien attended Saint Mary's High School in South Amboy, later known as Cardinal McCarrick High School, where he was inducted into the school's sports hall of fame.

 O'Brien attended Seattle University, where he played on the basketball team for the Chieftains (along with his brother Johnny) and participated in a stunning 84–81 upset over the Harlem Globetrotters on January 21, 1952.
 He and Johnny were drafted by the NBA's Milwaukee Hawks in 1953, but they never played in the NBA.

 Baseball career

 While in Pittsburgh, Johnny and Eddie O'Brien became the first twins in major league history to play for the same team in the same game.
 They are also one of only four brother combinations to play second base/shortstop on the same major league club.
 The others are Garvin and Granny Hamner, for the Philadelphia Phillies in 1945; Frank and Milt Bolling, with the Detroit Tigers in 1958, and Billy and Cal Ripken, for the Baltimore Orioles during the 1980s.